Understand how to support your business and workforce through this global health emergency

-For further details on these options see the Q&A on handling quarantine periods (above).
+For further details on these options see the FAQ on handling quarantine periods (above).

 Q: How should we handle any quarantine period for employees who have been travelling to certain destinations?

 Employers should consider setting out their expectations regarding quarantine periods in a holiday or coronavirus policy.
-This ensures that staff understand what might happen if they return from holiday abroad and are have to self-isolate afterwards.
-Things to consider include notifying the employer whether they have travelled to a red, amber or green destination , reporting their absence, how absences will be recorded and whether they will be paid during quarantine and, if not, whether they can take paid holiday.
+This ensures that staff understand what might happen if they return from holiday abroad and have to self-isolate afterwards.
+Things to consider include notifying the employer whether they are planning to travel or have travelled to a red, amber or green destination, reporting their absence, how absences will be recorded and whether they will be paid during quarantine and, if not, whether they can take paid holiday.

-As lockdown measures are slowly eased employees will be permitted to travel abroad for work or personal purposes from 17 May and the detail set out below reflects the traffic light system as summarised in our Q: What do employers need to know about the traffic light system for employees who travel overseas? (above).
+As more employees will be resuming travel abroad for work or personal purposes employers need to be familiar with the changes to the traffic light system as summarised in our Q: What do employers need to know about the traffic light system for employees who travel overseas? (above).

 Employers should remember that decisions to impose a quarantine on travellers may be very sudden.
-A destination may be on the safest green list of countries but then the status changes rapidly leaving employers and employees with no time to plan ahead.
+A destination may be on the safer amber list of countries but then the status changes rapidly to red leaving employers and employees with no time to plan ahead.